flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 }
 {% endprettify %}

-Once the `await`ed network call is done, update the UI by calling `setState()`, which triggers a rebuild of the widget sub-tree and updates the data.
+Once the awaited network call is done, update the UI by calling `setState()`, which triggers a rebuild of the widget sub-tree and updates the data.

 The following example loads data asynchronously and displays it in a `ListView`:

 {% prettify dart %}
 import 'dart:convert';